Which is the best virtualisation software? A comparison

 What is virtualisation software used for?

 In contrast to operating systems installed on physical hardware, virtual machines (VM) offer another decisive advantage.
-The state of a VM can be saved as a so-called ‘snapshot’.
+The state of a VM can be saved as a ‘snapshot’.
 If something goes wrong while working with the VM, you can quickly revert to the last snapshot.
-Furthermore, a new VM image can be created from a running VM.
-This reproducibility of the working environment is a fundamental requirement for software development and scientific work.

 Another advantage of using VM software is that some allow access to remote systems.
-In ‘desktop virtualisation’, a VM software runs locally while the virtual machine runs on a remote host.
+When it comes to desktop virtualisation, VM software runs locally while the virtual machine runs on a remote host.
 Separating the operating system into multiple, isolated systems is also attractive from a security perspective.
-An interesting example is ‘Qubes OS’, which is built on top of the Xen hypervisor.
-NSA whistleblower Edward Snowden said:

 The best virtualisation software

-Below, we take a closer look at some of the best VM software available.
-We exclude bare-metal hypervisors like ESXi and Xen, and tools for pure container virtualisation, like Docker, Kubernetes, and OpenShift from our comparison and instead focus on VM software for users, grouped by their guest operating system.
+Below, we take a closer look at some of the top VM software available.
+We have excluded bare-metal hypervisors like ESXi and Xen, and tools for pure container virtualisation, like Docker, Kubernetes, and OpenShift from our comparison and instead focus on VM software for users, grouped by their guest operating system.
 It is important to note that VM software counterparts running on the server may be slightly more expensive.

 With Windows in particular, using virtualisation software is worthwhile.
 After all, the operating system has been plagued by driver issues, viruses, and Trojans for decades.
 Using virtual machines makes it easier to work securely in isolated environments.
 For example, online banking can be done in a guaranteed virus-free Linux environment.
-Furthermore, VMs allow the creation of snapshots.
-Should the system be damaged, you can jump back to a safe initial state.
+Furthermore, VMs allow snapshots to be created.
+Should the system be damaged, it is possible to revert to a safe initial state.

 Microsoft Hyper-V Manager